 Along the trail, we saw colorful butterflies and a praying mantis that looked at first like a butterfly with its bright pink wings.

 At Opao Ridge you will see lots of pitcher plants–green and red ones.
 They call it ‘opao’ which means ‘bald’ because no trees surround the knife edge ridge; you only have cogons for an unreliable grip in the very narrow pass with steep drop-offs.

 There were wild orchids and the unwelcomed leeches.
-Yep, there are lots of small terrestrial bloodsuckers along the damp trail, so better fully cover yourself with a longsleeved dryfit or rashguard or armcover, trek pants and gloves which is also helpful in protecting yourself from the blady cogon grass.
+Yep, there are lots of small terrestrial bloodsuckers along the damp trail, so better fully cover yourself with a longsleeved dryfit or rashguard or armcover, and by wearing trek pants and gloves—which is also helpful in protecting yourself from the blady cogon grass.

 I was wrong in not wearing gloves most of the time during the ascent, thus I suffered from small cuts on my palms from holding cogon leaves and accidentally touching some prickly plants.
 During our descent, I made sure to wear a pair to avoid further cuts.

 The second camp site is damp and cold.
 You have to gather an amount of leaves to cover the wet ground before setting up the tarp and pitching tent.
 You will surely appreciate a soup or hot drinks up there.
 Because the area is moist, there are leeches that will secretly crawl into your tents as they love your warm blood.
 Nevertheless, it is a good place to rest with little frogs, crickets, cicadas and birds in chorus, singing you to sleep.